concord-consortium/lab-sensor-applet-interface/README.md

 2. ./build-jars.rb
 3. ./update-timestamp.rb

 Note these scripts require ruby 2.0, the .ruby-version file in the jars folder will take care of this if you have rvm or rbenv setup.

 ### Running the examples and changing the code

 1. build project (see above)
+2. if you haven't already, install the grunt command line: `sudo npm install -g grunt-cli`
-2. run a dev server and open browser: `grunt connect`
+3. run a dev server and open browser: `grunt connect`
-3. make a change to a js file
+4. make a change to a js file
-4. rebuild built project: `npm run build`
+5. rebuild built project: `npm run build`
-5. reload the page in the browser
+6. reload the page in the browser

 ### Deploy dist repository